notacoder-dz/SwiftDock/README.md

 3- Put the BAT/EXE file in a folder, containing the ligand SDF files and the protein PDB file, and execute the program

-PS: The required programs should be installed in the destination folders mentioned in the source code MGLTools : "C:\Program Files (x86)\MGLTools-1.5.7" OpenBabel : "C:\Program Files\OpenBabel-3.1.1" AutoDock4 : ""C:\Program Files (x86)\The Scripps Research Institute\Autodock\4.2.6"
+PS: The required programs should be installed in the destination folders mentioned in the source code :

+MGLTools : "C:\Program Files (x86)\MGLTools-1.5.7"

+OpenBabel : "C:\Program Files\OpenBabel-3.1.1"

+AutoDock4 : ""C:\Program Files (x86)\The Scripps Research Institute\Autodock\4.2.6"

-However, the destination folders in the source code could be modified to accomodate the users' needs.
+However, the destination folders in the source code could be modified to accomodate the users' needs